-Familiarize yourself with your monthly statements to keep your eye on principal payments.
-Find out the prices of other homes in your immediate area.
-If your mortgage is under five years old, probably you haven't paid down much principal � it's been mostly interest.
+Analyze your loan statements often.
+You'll want to keep track of the the purchase prices of the houses that sell around you.
+If your mortgage is fewer than five years old, chances are you haven't paid down much principal � you have been paying mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.